-On January 17, 1999, the HistoryLink.org website is launched.
-HistoryLink.org is a free, evolving online encyclopedia of Washington state and local history.
+On January 15, 1999, the HistoryLink.org website is launched.
+HistoryLink.org is a free, evolving online encyclopedia of Seattle and King County history, which will soon expand to cover the entire state of Washington.
 It is the first and largest encyclopedia of community history created expressly for the Internet.

 Starting With an Idea